apotapov/gdx-artemis/README.md

  - Speed improvement: Removed some unnecessary accessor calls.
  - Deprecated Mapper annotation and imporved ComoponentMapper intialization
  - Allow inheritance for EntitySystems (component mappers are initialized in parent objects as well)
+ - Fixed a bug in EntitySystem.check(e) and made it more performant.
  - Making a dent in unit testing.

 # Version 0.1